How you adjust to a very different culture

 You are excited about the different and new environment.
-You even send extatic messages to your family and friend how great is is to be in Thailand.
+You even send ecstatic messages to your family and friend how great it is to be in Thailand.

 Stage 2: Your culture shock - irritation and hostility

-You start feeling that all these different things are actually inferior to what you know from back home.
-The new culture is actually confusing, and how they do things is frustrating.
+You start feeling that all these different things are inferior to what you know from back home.
+The new culture confuses you, and how they do things feels frustrating.
 Saying 'doing things in a different way' is never far away from saying 'doing things in a stupid way'.
 You find yourself blaming the new culture (and its shortcomings) for your frustration, rather than blaming the adaptation process you are going through.

 Stage 3: Cultural adjustment, gradually

-Your humor is coming back, and you feel more relaxed, and ou develop a more balanced and objective way of your experience.
+Your humor is coming back, and you feel more relaxed, and you develop a more balanced and objective way of your experience.